serene-sparks/artfight-rss/README.md

 # ArtFight RSS Service

-A Python RSS service that monitors ArtFight profiles and team standings, generating RSS feeds for Discord RSS bots.
+A Python RSS service that monitors ArtFight profiles and team standings

 ## Features